 What Should Be on the 116th Congress’ To-Do List?

-Now that the 2018 midterm elections are over, there’s a better sense of what things will look like in D.C. for the next two years.
+Now that 2019 is here, we have a better sense of what things will look like in D.C. for the next two years.
 With Democrats taking the House, Rep. Bobby Scott (D-VA) will take over as Chair of the Education and the Workforce Committee (and likely change it back to its previous name: Education and Labor Committee), while Rep. Virginia Foxx (R-NC) will move over to Ranking Member.
 Meanwhile, in the Senate, Republicans gained a slightly larger majority, so Senators Lamar Alexander (R-TN) will remain Chair of the Senate HELP Committee and Patty Murray (D-WA) will stay as Ranking Member.

 So what will be on Congress’ agenda?